awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-ad-connector.md

 1. Open the link in the invitation email\.

+1. Review [Amazon WorkSpaces Clients](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-clients.html) in the *Amazon WorkSpaces User Guide* for more information about the requirements for each client, and then do one of the following:
-1. When prompted, download one of the client applications or launch Web Access\.
+   + When prompted, download one of the client applications or launch Web Access\.

-   If you aren't prompted and you haven't installed a client application already, open [https://clients\.amazonworkspaces\.com/](https://clients.amazonworkspaces.com/) and follow the directions\.
+   + If you aren't prompted and you haven't installed a client application already, open [https://clients\.amazonworkspaces\.com/](https://clients.amazonworkspaces.com/) and download one of the client applications or launch Web Access\.
+**Note**
+You cannot use a web browser \(Web Access\) to connect to Amazon Linux WorkSpaces\.

 1. Start the client, enter the registration code from the invitation email, and choose **Register**\.